cristiscu/custom-query-profiler/README.md

 Snowflake Custom Query Profiler
 ===============================

-Simple tool to connect to Snowflake and generate a HTML file with a DOT graph that can show all database object dependencies.
+Simple tool to connect to Snowflake and generate a HTML file with a DOT graph that shows the query profile for a query ID.

 # Database Profile File

-Create a **profiles_db.conf** copy of the **profiles_db_template.conf** file, and customize it with your own Snowflake connection parameters.
+Create a **profiles_db.conf** copy of the **profiles_db_template.conf** file, and customize it with your own Snowflake connection parameters: just the account name and user name.
 Your top [default] profile is the active profile, considered by our tool.
 Below you may define other personal profiles, that you may override under [default] each time you want to change your active connection.

-The database and schema are optional:
-* When connecting with no database and no schema, the tool will get all the data through the new **[OBJECT_DEPENDENCIES](https://docs.snowflake.com/en/user-guide/object-dependencies.html)** view.
-* When connecting with a database, the tool will look only for referenced and referencing objects from this database alone, and will skip the database name in the fully-qualified names of the nodes.
-* When connecting with both a database and a schema, the tool will look only for referenced and referencing objects from this database schema alone, and will skip the database and schema names in the fully-qualified names of the nodes.

 We connect to Snowflake with the Snowflake Connector for Python.
 We have code for (a) password-based connection, (b) connecting with a Key Pair, and (c) connecting with SSO.
 For password-based connection, save your password in a SNOWFLAKE_PASSWORD local environment variable.
 Never add the password or any other sensitive information to your code or to profile files.
 All names must be case sensitive, with no quotes.